Getting Started with the Decision Analyzer Tool¶

 Note

-The Decision Analyzer works with both Explainability Extract V1 and V2 datasets from Pega.
+The Decision Analysis Tool works with both Explainability Extract V1 and V2 datasets from Pega.
 The application automatically detects which version you have by checking for the presence of the pxStrategyName column in your data.
 If this column is not present, the data is treated as V1.
 V1 only contains data from the arbitration stage.

 V2 datasets include data from all decision stages (eligibility, applicability, suitability, and arbitration), enabling comprehensive analysis of the full decision funnel.
 V1 datasets only include arbitration stage data, so some analyses specific to the full decision funnel will be hidden when working with V1 data.